Fremantle Long Jetty

+It was constructed in 1873 to replace the smaller south jetty that had become too small for the large amounts of vessels entering the Swan River Colony in Western Australia.
+An increased amount of shipping made it necessary to improve the harbouring facilities by the late 1860s.
+The Long Jetty was built as a less expensive alternative to building a harbour at the mouth of the Swan River due to a lack of funds and technological shortcomings.
+However, the growing needs of the colony prompted the eventual construction of Fremantle Harbour, and the jetty fell into disuse and disrepair after its opening.

 In July 1984 the Maritime Archaeology Department of the Western Australian Museum was notified of plans to construct a marina for the 1987 America's Cup that would be close to the remains of the Long Jetty.
 This prompted an archaeological excavation to ascertain the importance of the site.
+Challenger Harbour now occupies part of the area in which the jetty once existed, while remains of the jetty remain visible off Bathers Beach.

 History

-Construction on the Long Jetty in Fremantle was finished in 1873.
-This new jetty replaced the original South Jetty that was built in 1857.
-The Long Jetty was originally known as the Ocean Jetty and the original section was built out of jarrah wood by Mason, Bird and Co., who owned the Canning Saw Mills.
+Construction on the long jetty was finished in 1873.
+This new jetty replaced the original south jetty that was built in 1857.
+The long jetty was originally known as the Ocean Jetty and the original section was built out of jarrah wood by Mason, Bird and Co., who owned the Canning Saw Mills.
 The jetty extended south-west from Anglesea Point.
 From the 1870s to the 1920s the Long Jetty in Bathers Bay was an important maritime centre for the colony of Western Australia.
 It served as the region's point of access for trade and communication until it was replaced by the opening of Fremantle Harbour in 1897.
 The original jetty construction was 15 ft wide and extended to a length of 750 ft.
 At its original size vessels weighing up to 700 tons could be accommodated, but larger vessels were forced to anchor offshore and have their cargo ferried in on smaller boats.

 The main commodities exported from the colony were wool, wheat, and timber.
 All of these materials were shipped in large vessels that could not be directly loaded from the jetty and required the use of smaller vessels for loading purposes.
 In December 1887 the jetty was extended to a length of 2387 ft and the original south-westerly section was widened to 42 ft.
-This would allow six large vessels to be berthed at one time in water that was deeper than provided by the original structure.
+This allowed six large vessels to be berthed at one time in water that was deeper than provided by the original structure.
 This addition led to the Ocean Jetty becoming known as the Long Jetty.
 In 1896 a final extension stretched the jetty an additional 457 ft out into the ocean.
 This extension was brought about due to the difficulty of lightering.
 With a total length of 3294 ft, it was possible to facilitate eight large ships at once; however, lightering was still required.